SAVING RURAL HOSPITALS

 in Small Rural Hospitals

 Total cost of radiology services at rural hospitals with less than $30 million in total expenses.
-Amounts shown are the median for each hospital in the most recent three years available.
+Amounts shown are the median for each hospital from 2017-2019.

 Actual vs. Estimated Costs of the Radiology Department